hamishmcdonald/galaxy-las/README.md

-#Python script for a 3D model of the milky way galaxy, plotting and colourising 1.7 billion stars with data collected from the Gaia space observatory
+#Python script to build a 3D model of the milky way galaxy, plotting and colourising 1.7 billion stars with data collected from the Gaia space observatory

 Download the las files for the model here: